-Instruction for the graduate thesis shall be given in accordance with the following plan, based on the Mie University Graduate School Regulations.
+Instruction for the Doctoral thesis shall be given in accordance with the following plan, based on the Mie University Graduate School Regulations.

-(1) Research theme for graduate thesis
+(1) Research theme for Doctoral thesis

 Students shall discuss their research themes and direction with their supervising professor.